 - One monogramming font including 55 alphanumeric stitches with some symbols

-The stitch selection, as well as the length and width of the stitch, are selected with the four buttons next to the LCD screen on the front of the sewing machine.
+The stitch selection and length and width of the stitch are selected with the four buttons next to the LCD screen on the front of the sewing machine.

 How do you set up the Brother SQ9285?

 Setting up your Brother SQ9285 sewing machine is SO easy following the quick start guide.
 I’ve always found Brother’s instructions to be very clear and easy to follow.

 If you’re a beginner, don’t worry.
 This sewing machine is simple to learn to use if you follow the instructions.

 The bobbin is wound automatically on the top of the sewing machine.
 “Cheater” instructions on the top of the sewing machine will remind you how to put the bobbin on the pin and set up the thread.

 Once everything’s ready to go, you’ll use the foot pedal or start button on the front of the machine to start winding.
 Once the bobbin is wound, the sewing machine will shut off on its own.